DTour: As DTour

 On June 5, 2013, at its annual upfront, Shaw conspicuously removed any reference to TVtropolis in announcing its fall programming plans, while announcing a "new" lifestyle channel named DTour (stylized as DTOUR).
 It was later confirmed through a Telus update to subscribers that DTour would be launched as a rebranded TVtropolis on August 26, 2013.

 The channel initially focused on travel, leisure, and paranormal programming, much of which imported from the American cable network Travel Channel (then-owned by Scripps Networks Interactive, which at the time jointly owned the Canadian versions of Food Network, HGTV and DIY Network with Shaw).

 On April 1, 2016, Shaw Media was sold to Corus Entertainment.

 In March 2025, DTour quietly dropped Warner Bros.
-Discovery-owned factual programming and reverted back to a general entertainment format, focusing on contemporary dramas and sitcoms such as All American (whose first-run episodes moved from sister network Showcase to DTour), Supernatural, and Two and a Half Men.
+Discovery-owned factual programming and reverted back to a general entertainment format, focusing on contemporary dramas and sitcoms such as All American (whose first-run episodes moved from sister network Showcase), Supernatural, and Two and a Half Men.
 Later that year in June, DTour was added to Corus' StackTV streaming service.

 Programming

-DTour currently airs a mix of dramas and sitcoms from the 2010s and late-2000s, including library programs previously aired by Global and Showcase.
+DTour currently airs a mix of dramas and sitcoms from the 2010s and 2000s, including library programs previously aired by Global and Showcase.
 As Prime and TVTropolis, the channel has aired vintage and classic television shows, animated series, reality series, game shows, and other general entertainment programming.